 It's annoying to search for confusing details like Chain IDs and RPC URLs when adding new networks on Metamask.
 Instead, explore the EVM ecosystem with BlockWallet's Quick Network Finder.
 Just search for a network to add, and add it.
 Once the networks are all sorted out, it's time to bridge some tokens over.
-BlockWallet makes this process easier as well with a built-in bridges feature, which lets users bridge their digital assets directly inside the wallet extension.
+BlockWallet, a Metamask alternative, makes this process easier as well with a built-in bridges feature, which lets users bridge their digital assets directly inside the wallet extension.
 Metamask users don't have the same luxury.
 They're required to use a completely different product (the MetaMask portfolio DApp) to bridge their assets instead.
 Aside from a superior user experience, BlockWallet also offers better fees for both swaps and bridges, with a transaction fee of just 0.5%, beating Metamask's fee of 0.75%.

 Extra Degree of Security that Metamask is Missing

 Token allowances - only talked about when it's already too late, and quickly forgotten shortly after.
 Granting token allowances is a common practice in Web3, but allowing unlimited access to your funds can leave your wallet exposed to potential hackers looking to exploit vulnerabilities in DApp codes - something that happens more often than you think.
 Built directly inside BlockWallet, you can revoke token allowances in bulk, protecting assets from the rising number of security breaches.
 When using Metamask, the same process isn't so easy.
 Instead of direct access inside the wallet, you are left looking for a third-party alternative to get the job done.
 Which DApp can you trust?
 Can you revoke in bulk?
 All questions you can avoid if you're using BlockWallet instead.